Johnson College Announces New Two-Year Associates Degree Program in Welding Fabrication Manufacturing Technology

 This plan is subject to change pending guidelines set forth by local, state, and national government officials and appropriate health agencies.

-“As we move forward from this past academic year, the Johnson College community is thrilled to be able to welcome our students, some for the first time, back on campus, with even more flexible options for their education,” said Dr. Katie Leonard, President & CEO, Johnson College.
+“As we move forward from this past academic year, the Johnson College community is thrilled to be able to welcome our students, some for the first time, back on campus, with even more flexible options for their education,” said Dr. Katie Pittelli, President & CEO, Johnson College.